-Since you’ve already seen some of the pictures in this article, you’ve probably noticed at least a few free standing tubs.
-These beauties are meant to sit by themselves in the middle of the floor, requiring no adjacent walls on any side.
+Since you’ve already seen some of the pictures in this article, you’ve probably noticed at least a few with a .
+These beauties are meant to sit by themselves in the middle of the floor, requiring no walls on any side.
 They draw your attention, look beautiful, and provide a deep vessel to have a good soak in after a long day.

-There are a ton of options for free standing tubs, and you can either choose one to fit your style or one to style your master bathroom renovation around.
-Classic clawfoot tubs with a traditional faucet look great in traditional or country style bathrooms, while modern designs can make a contemporary bathroom look like a million bucks.
+There are a ton of options for freestanding tubs, and you can choose one to either fit your style or style your around.
+Classic clawfoot tubs with a traditional faucet look great in traditional or country style bathrooms, while contemporary designs can make a look like a million bucks.

-There are a few things about freestanding tubs you have to be prepared to commit to.
-For one, they’re incredibly heavy.
+There are a few things about a you have to be prepared to commit to.
+For one, these tubs are incredibly heavy.
 They’re much heavier than a built-in tub, so keep that in mind during installation and when you fill it up with water.
 You might need to reinforce the floor.
-Also, there are no shelves for storage in a freestanding tub, so you’ll either have to find a caddy or bring your soap with you every time.
+Also, there’s no in a , so you’ll either have to find a caddy or bring your soap with you every time.

 6. Master Bathroom Ideas for a Contrasting Color Scheme and Finish

 While light bathrooms have long been the classic choice for bathrooms, you may want your to have a little more personality, color, or contrast.
 There are many ways to make this look work, and based on your taste, you could put together a truly amazing combination.